 This course is for Licensed Practical Nurses (LPNs).
 Learners will demonstrate entry level Licensed Practical Nurse (LPN) pharmacology knowledge under the guidance of a Tutor.
 The course is self-paced online and divided into multiple units, each with a pre-test, which identifies the learner’s foundational knowledge with a focus on areas for enhanced learning.
 Learners are expected to spend five (5) to six (6) hours per unit online, supplemented by additional research and study time.
 It is anticipated that learners will complete one (1) unit per week dependent upon knowledge acquisition abilities and previous level of foundational knowledge.
 Exams are an additional two (2) hours, three (3) times within the course.
 Learners must meet all learning objectives by reviewing and completing learning activities and course worksheets.
 Exams are incorporated into the units to measure achievement.
 Learners are permitted to re-write one (1) of the three (3) exams if unsuccessful.
 Learners have access to all course materials and are permitted to work on the units out of sequence.
 This course has a flexible delivery model as some units may be review, and other units represent new learning.

 This self-paced, online tutor available Pharmacology for LPNs course is offered every semester.
 Learners who register late do not have the full fourteen (14) weeks available to them.
 Learners should be prepared to commit a minimum of five(5) - six (6) hours online per week for at least nine (9) weeks.
+The average student spends 100 hours approximately on coursework, including exams and research.
 The course is open for the full semester (14 weeks) though learners may complete sooner.
 No extensions are available.

 Successful grade for this course is Mastery.